loafey/master-thesis/Thesis/6.0. Conclusion/main.typ

 #bigTodo[rewrite]

+#text(fill: green)[
+  This thesis presented the system-level functional programming language #ln.
+It takes advantage of linear types to ensure both safety and performance.
+By applying a series of transformations to #ln, the language is lowered to an assembly compatible version.
+The transformations turn higher-order closure and procedures into labels and jump, with environments being translated into stacks, and pointers to stacks are made explicit.

+  We specified a compilation scheme that turns the lowered language into a set of pseudo assembly instructions, which in turn were easily translated into a concrete assembly language.
+  Additionally, we created the application binary interface (ABI) for future interoperability.

+  We finished the thesis by presenting a concrete example of a program written in #ln, a simple benchmark for context, and several future ideas, extensions, and optimizations to refine and improve the language.
+]

 Throughout the thesis the language #ln has been presented, and how #ln is transformed from a higher level linearly typed functional language into assembly code.